alkatrazstudio/polarmon/README.md

 ## Features

 * Show heart rate (HR) in real time with the resolution of 1 sample per second.
 * Show electrocardiogram (ECG) in real time with the resolution of 130 samples per second.
 * Record HR graph in background (the app may be closed meanwhile).
 * Manage and analyze the saved recordings.
 * Place markers on the graph during recording.
+* Export/import the recordings (to/from the internal JSON format).

 ## Limitations